NSW workers urged to seek legal advice about compensation law changes

 Almost 6,000 NSW workers currently receiving compensation support could lose their benefits when new laws take effect later this year.

-To check if workers are able to access continued payments, they should contact a lawyer of their choosing.
+Workers who want to check if they are able to access continued payments should contact a lawyer of their choosing.

 If eligible, all legal costs will be covered through a Workers Compensation Independent Review Office (WIRO) funding grant.

 Decisions on whether a worker will continue to receive payments will be made by either the applicable workers compensation insurer or, in some cases, the NSW Workers Compensation Commission.

 Slater and Gordon lawyer Fiona Burns said it was crucial for all those presently receiving weekly payments – and who have received a letter explaining their benefits will stop at the end of the year – to inquire as they may actually be eligible to receive ongoing benefits.

 The changes focus on workers compensation recipients who have reached 260 weeks of payment – where payments started on January 1, 2013 and the person was injured prior to October 1, 2012.